 The Journal of Global Health Reports (JoGHR) is an international peer-reviewed journal open to researchers from all fields of global health and related research.
+JoGHR publishes one issue per year, with articles published on a continuous basis.
 We welcome all contributions that enhance the understanding of global health and improve global health.

 JoGHR publishes research from challenging contexts, offering an opportunity to publish papers in flexible formats and styles.
 JoGHR embraces all instruments of research - epidemiological research, health policy and systems research, research focused on the improvement of the existing interventions, as well as research that proposes to develop new and innovative interventions.
 We are also entirely open to all methodological approaches – qualitative, quantitative and mixed methods, or even descriptive reports or personal insights and thoughts on what we feel are relevant problems in global health.
 Therefore, our formatting requirements are flexible at the submission stage.
 The authors should consult the ICMJE guidelines on manuscript preparation here.

 All submissions are assessed by the Editors-in- Chief, who assign a general priority level: (a) manuscripts sent to reviewers immediately; (b) manuscripts returned to authors with suggestions for improvement; and (c) manuscripts not suitable for publication in JoGHR.
 The peer-review process includes at least two external experts, as well as a statistical editor if the manuscript contains statistical analysis of data.
 The editors make the decision based on the reviews received as well as the suitability of the topic for JoGHR.

 The JoGHR editors request authors to submit their full manuscripts (including any supplementary materials) to: Rachael.Atherton[at]joghr.org.